How to Link JBL Speakers Together – PartyBoost and Connect+

 Open Bluetooth Settings on your iPhone or Android, find your primary JBL speaker in the list, and tap Pair.
 Music plays through both speakers automatically once paired.

 For connecting a single JBL speaker to your iPhone specifically, see how to connect JBL speakers to iPhone.
-If you’re also connecting to an iPad, the steps are the same as for iPad Pro charging troubleshooting in terms of Bluetooth access paths.
+If you want to combine non-JBL speakers in the same room, see how to connect multiple Bluetooth speakers for cross-brand options.

 #JBL Model Compatibility: PartyBoost vs. Connect+